psantos9/leanix-tutorial-standalone-app/TUTORIAL.md

 1. A form in which the user inputs the authentication credentials (leanix instance and api token)
 2. The graphiql user interface

 The first view will consist of a login form with two input fields.
 The first input is used to specify the LeanIX instance in which his workspace resides.
 The second input is used to set the API key to be used for fetching an access token.
-Additionally a submit button and a field for displaying eventual authentication errors will be included as well.
-The submit button is disabled untill both the instance and api key inputs are filled.
+Additionally, a submit button and a field for displaying eventual authentication errors will be included as well.
+The submit button is disabled until both the instance and api key inputs are filled.
 Once the user clicks on the submit button, the application will query the LeanIX authentication endpoint in order to fetch an access token.
 If a valid instance/api token combination is submitted to the server, then the user receives an access token which can be used to query the LeanIX GraphQL API.
-On the other hand, if the user submits an invalid combination, then a 403 Unathorized error is displayed to the user.
+On the other hand, if the user submits an invalid combination, then a 403 Unauthorized error is displayed to the user.

 Once a valid access token is received by the application, the view switches to the standard [GraphiQL](https://github.com/graphql/graphiql) user interface, which can be used to query the LeanIX GraphQL API.
-Since we are implementing a log in/log out workflow for authenticating the application, we'll make a small customization to the GraphiQL user interface for adding a log out button.
+Since we are implementing the log in/log out workflow for authenticating the application, we'll make a small customization to the GraphiQL user interface for adding a logout button.

 ### Implementing the application authentication form (view 1)